-In December 2016, an investigation was opened in Switzerland against Banque Lombard Odier & Cie (the ‘Bank’) for alleged money-laundering in relation to the ‘Uzbek case’.
+In December 2016, an investigation was opened in Switzerland against Banque Lombard Odier & Cie (the "Bank") for alleged money laundering in relation to what has become known as the "Uzbek case".

 Importantly: the Swiss prosecutor is not claiming that Lombard Odier knowingly or willingly participated in any money laundering activity.
-The claims raised against the Bank pertain to alleged organizational shortcomings in relation to the effective prevention of money laundering.
-The Bank firmly refutes these allegations and intends to defend itself at trial.
+The claims raised against the Bank pertain to alleged organisational shortcomings in relation to the effective prevention of money laundering.
+The Bank firmly refutes these allegations and is defending itself vigorously at trial.

-The upcoming trial has no impact on the Bank’s operations.
+The proceedings have no impact on the Bank's operations.
 We remain fully committed to compliance with all relevant laws and regulations, and to serving our clients with the highest standards of professionalism, integrity and long-term dedication.

 important information